RobertGardner/teach-full-stack-project-template/README.md

     ```
     pgweb --db name-of-database
     ```
-1. In pgweb you should see your database and tables, if you do not stop here and reach out to an instructor for help
+1. In pgweb you should see your database and tables; if you do not, stop here and reach out to an instructor for help
 1. At this point your database is setup and you are good to start using it.
-However there is no data in your database which isn't necessarily a bad thing, but if you want some starting data in your database you need to add insert statements into the `database/data.sql` file.
+However there is no data in your database, which isn't necessarily a bad thing, but if you want some starting data in your database you need to add insert statements into the `database/data.sql` file.
 You can add whatever starting data you need/want.
 Here is an example:
     ```SQL
     insert into "todos" ("task", "isCompleted")
     values